OSINTI4L/DuckyScript-Payloads/README.md

 <div align="center">

 ## 🦆🏴‍☠️ DuckyScript Payloads 🏴‍☠🦆
-A collection of DuckyScript payloads.
+A collection of DuckyScript payloads for hacking the planet.

 </div>